 The AHRC-funded South, West and Wales Doctoral Training Partnership (SWW DTP) is a collaboration between eight leading research universities and multiple arts, heritage, media, and government sector partners, working together to develop a new generation of arts and humanities researchers.

 The SWW DTP funds students from the UK or EU with evidence of exceptional promise for PhD study.
-Click here to find out if you are eligible to apply.
+Find out if you're eligible to apply.

 Fees and funding

 Tuition fees are chargeable for the academic period required by the relevant programme.
-Click here to find out what our courses cost and how you can finance studying with us.
+Find out what our courses cost and how you can finance studying with us.